 By lovingnature from TN

 While on holiday in Knysna, we visited the Garden of Eden, an indigenous forest halfway between Knysna and Plettenberg Bay.
 While walking the easy trail that winds through the forest, I came across this group of mushrooms.
-It looked like a fairy tea garden and I was waiting for the fairies to come out and play.
-A real unexpected gem!

 I got out of my car at the mall and almost stepped on these amazing mushrooms growing in the curb area.
 They were so vibrantly red...fit for Alice in Wonderland!
 A wonderfully unexpected surprise. :)